Clarence Hill (serial killer): Arrest, trial, and imprisonment

 After a lengthy investigation, the serial number of the shotgun was traced back to Hill.
 On December 29, 1943, he was arrested at an Army camp in Moultrieville, South Carolina, and then transferred to Fort Dix and charged with six counts of murder.

 Hill maintained his innocence and claimed on the stand that his confession was beaten out of him.
 However, doctors looking into the alleged beatings were conflicted, and it was ruled that his typewritten confession was not done under duress.
 On December 29, 1944, exactly one year after his arrest, Hill was found guilty of first degree murder.
 After the jury recommended mercy, he received a life sentence.

 Release

 On April 19, 1964, Hill, at this point a model prisoner suffering from throat cancer, was released on medical parole after serving 19 years.
 Pennsylvania requested an extradition to charge him with previous crimes he had allegedly committed, but the request was refused by New Jersey governor Richard J. Hughes.

-Hill died from cancer in 1973, aged 61 or 62.
+In 1973, Hill died from cancer in Trenton, New Jersey, aged 62.